bgruening/moldyn-galaxy/README.md

 # moldyn-galaxy
-Tools for molecular dynamics simulation and analysis
+Tools for molecular dynamics simulation and analysis in Galaxy.